-Why Prime Rib Roast is The Best Roast
+Holiday Prime Rib Roast

 Oven Temperature

-Delicious Succulent Prime Rib Roast Recipe
+Holiday Prime Rib Roast Recipe

 This recipe is for a 6-7 pound bone-in roast.
 If you have a larger or smaller roast, you may need to adjust the cooking time accordingly to ensure that it cooks evenly and reaches the desired level of doneness.